KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 Presented by
 Drishti Jain

-Audience level:All
-Lightning Talks (Monday)
-Presented by
-Andrew Mshar

 Search-as-you-type for 54 Million Names: PostgreSQL + Django for Fuzzy Name Matching at Scale Presented by